 - 1. What is your preferred option: status quo, non-regulatory or regulatory option?
 Why? - 2.
 Do the non-regulatory and regulatory option/s provide enough clarity to ensure people with disability would be able to access public transport without discrimination? - 3.
 Are there any challenges (i.e. physical, technical, operational, etc.) that could impact the implementation of the requirements of any option? - 4.
-Have you experienced difficulty reading braille information provided to you by a public transport operator or provider?
+Have you experienced difficulty reading braille information provided to on signage in a public transport setting?
+If yes, how?